DynaSpan/Extended-Dapper/README.md

 **This is still a WIP and not ready for production use!**

+## Known issues
+- OneToMany mapping don't work correctly when the includes aren't in the correct order

 ## TODO

 - ~Make sure all queries generate properly (`SELECT`, `UPDATE`, `DELETE`, `INSERT`)~